SRIRAM-VIGNESH-V/NetX/README.md

-# NetX: Advanced Network Analysis and Security Toolkit
+# NetX: Advanced Network Analysis and Security Toolkit (under developement)

 NetX is a powerful, multi-purpose tool designed for network engineers and cybersecurity analysts.
 It enables detailed analysis of live network data and PCAP files, with a focus on usability and precision.
 NetX provides real-time monitoring, advanced scanning, and intuitive visualizations to help users identify vulnerabilities and secure their networks.